vituum/docs/docs/index.md

     details: They are great for preparing website templates fast for various backend integrations.
   - icon: 📦
     title: Modular structure
-    details: Pre-defined opinionated structure for your project files.
+    details: Pre-defined optional structure for your project files.
   - icon: ✉️
     title: Email templates
     details: Writing email templates was always tricky.
 Vituum tries to make it easier for you.